-EDUC 2000 Special Topics-Education
+EDUC 2000 Special Topics-Education 0.5-6 cr.

 By permission only.
-In-depth study of a specific topic(s) pertienet to education.
+In-depth study of a specific topic(s) pertinent to education.
 May be repeated.
 Prerequisite: Permission.
 Co-Requisite: None.
 Day: On demand; Eve: On demand.
 Lecture: TBD, Lab: TBD.

-EDUC 2100 Exceptional Learners
+EDUC 2100 Exceptional Learners 3 cr.

 This study of people with special needs and exceptionalities includes information on inclusion and differentiated school programming with emphasis on understanding their needs and behaviors.
 Prerequisite: None.
 Co-Requisite: None.
 Day: Fa, Sp; Eve: Fa.
 Lecture: 3, Lab: 0.
-TAG: OED004.
+TAG: OED009.